Should Nelson Street Get Bike Lanes and Wider Sidewalks?

 Key Issues

-- What green infrastructure features should be included?
+- What type of bike infrastructure should be built on Nelson Street?

 How to Participate

-- Review the proposed route map and design drawings to understand the planned changes.
+- Review the proposed route map and design drawings to understand what's being proposed.

-- Click "Follow" on the consultation page to get updates on future engagement opportunities.
+- Click "Follow" on the project page to get updates on future engagement opportunities.

 Key Documents